denizonder/Getting-and-Cleaning-Data-Project/README.md

 CodeBook.Rmd = Explains the variables and identifiers in the final table (Summary_Table.txt)

 Summary_Table.txt = Final table created by running the run_analysis.R

+## run_analysis.R works in the following way

+1- Merges the training and the test sets to create one data set.

+2- Extracts only the measurements on the mean and standard deviation for each measurement.

+3- Uses descriptive activity names to name the activities in the data set.

+4- Appropriately labels the data set with descriptive variable names.

+5- From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.